archethic-foundation/fetch-api-service/README.md

-# ArchethicFrontApiServer
+# Archethic FetchApiService (FAS)

-An API server that provides various off-chain resources.
-Such as cryptoassets prices.
+An API server that exposes various off-chain resources such as cryptoassets prices.

 ## Envs